 You should not prop the doors open.
 If the door is propped open or does not close and lock within 25 seconds, an alarm will sound until the door is properly closed.

 Lost, stolen, or malfunctioning prox cards should be reported to the Department of Public Safety at (609) 258-1000, so they can be flagged or invalidated.
-Replacement cards can be obtained from the TigerCard Office on the A level of New South.
+Replacement cards can be obtained from the TigerCard, Transportation Parking Services Office on the A level of New South.

 Found cards should be turned into the Department of Public Safety so they can be checked by the communications officer and the owner notified.

 All dormitory and annex doors have keyless locks requiring students to use their prox card and a PIN to gain access to their room.
 To access your room, hold your prox card within one inch of the numeric keypad on your door.
 When the light flashes from green to red, enter the four-digit PIN assigned to you.
 This PIN will be yours for as long as you live in University dormitory housing.
-If you forget your PIN, go to Princeton One Stop Housing (POSH) to obtain it.
+If you forget your PIN, go to My Housing for Graduates to obtain it.